Kites — The Daydreaming Tool

 About six months ago while looking around on the Internet at kite stuff I ran across a good article about the old High Flier paper kites that most of us ( now adult ) grew up with.
 It peaked my interest enough to make me want to build a few of them and sorta re-live the hours spent out in a pasture with these day dreaming tools.

 I did a little research to familiarize myself with the history of diamond kites and how they evolved as we know them today.
-I learned that a man named William Abner Eddy is mostly responsible for the developement of the modern day diamond kite.
+I learned that a man named William Abner Eddy is mostly responsible for the development of the modern day diamond kite.
 His research was conducted in the late eighteen hundreds and received patents for his kites, in other words the guy had a lot of fun over one hundred years ago.

-I rounded up all the neccesary materials such as plastic tape, BBQ skewers and other tools of the trade and the experiments began.
+I rounded up all the necessary materials such as plastic tape, BBQ skewers and other tools of the trade and the experiments began.
 My wife calls what I did for the next few months (Standing out in the cold playing with kites) but I called it (Aerodynamic behavioral science research within the lower atmosphere as it pertains to lift and stability on kite structural designs).
 Her interpretation probably is closer to the real truth.

 The first one I built was in sort of a hurry because I was leaving for Brunswick the next morning.
 The frame was BBQ skewers and the sail was a kitchen garbage bag.
 The test flight was actually in Brunswick at the water inlet near downtown.
 It was a thirty inch diamond with a six foot tail and a loose fitting sail.